Transaction Lifecycle

 - Nonce check -- the nonce must be the next expected value for this sender

-- Balance check -- the sender must have enough XIAN to cover the requested stamp limit
+- Balance check -- the sender must have enough XIAN to cover the requested chi limit

 8. Mempool